 Wyndham flood protection upgrade

-Environment Southland is upgrading existing stop banks in Wyndham township (population 550 +).
-The aim in the near term is to provide a more robust and continuous flood defence scheme by focusing on areas that present the most risk to the community in the event of flooding in the short term.
-Once completed, the re-grassed stop banks will appear similar to the existing structures.
+In May 2024, Environment Southland completed upgrades to the existing stop banks in Wyndham township (population 550 +).
+The aim in the near term has been to provide a more robust and continuous flood defence scheme by focusing on areas that present the most risk to the community in the event of flooding in the short term.

 Wyndham flood protection upgrade is a Resilient River Communities project.
 Resilient River Communities is a joint initiative between Kānoa - the Regional Economic Development & Investment Unit, regional councils, and local authorities focused on developing and upgrading vital river management and flood protection schemes in Aotearoa New Zealand.